-The purpose of this report is to provide an analysis of hydrology and water quality conditions for the proposed amendments to the existing SMP-23 Reclamation Plan for the CEMEX Eliot Quarry in unincorporated Alameda County, California.
+The purpose of this report is to provide an analysis of hydrology and water quality conditions for the proposed amendments to the existing SMP-23 Reclamation Plan for the CEMEX Eliot Quarry in unincorporated Alameda County, California to support the California Environmental Quality Act (CEQA) evaluation of the proposed reclamation plan amendment (as described in Section 2.0).
 This technical report provides a description of existing, or baseline, conditions as well as a discussion of conditions that will exist at the site once reclamation is completed.
 This report also analyzes water surface, berm, and overflow spillway elevations, stormwater conveyance and retention, as well as the effects of Project silt storage in the groundwater aquifer.
 This report has been prepared to provide the appropriate technical data and evaluations to support the current Application for Reclamation Plan Amendment.